bridge-protocol/bridge-protocol-js/docs/docs/definitions.md

 the Bridge Marketplace

 ### Bridge Marketplace Verification Request
-A request made via the Bridge Network to a Bridge Marketplace Provider to perform verification services for the passport user.
+A request made via the Bridge Network to a Bridge Marketplace provider to perform verification services for the passport user.

 ### Verified Claim
-The portable secure data package containing verified information about the passport user created by a Bridge Marketplace Provider in response to a verification request
+The portable secure data package containing verified information about a user's verified information that was created by a Bridge Marketplace partner

 ### NEO Blockchain
 The NEO Smart Economy blockchain.
 See https://neo.org/